-Technology has become a vital tool to help implement preventive measures in shops to curb the coronavirus spread.
+Technology has become a vital tool to help implement preventive retailers health measures in shops to curb the coronavirus spread.
 Determining the number of customers allowed in a store and at the same time, maintaining social distance may be a challenge.
 New tech has made it easier to track the number of customers for active social distancing and reduce checkout times.
 Previously most firms used cameras for security purposes.
 You can now alert clients when they are too close to each other, mainly in high stoppage areas like entrances and service counters.
 You can also implement the mobile self-checkout technology to keep shoppers off the line during busy periods.
 Technology will help retailers achieve real-time preventive measures at a low cost and, at the same time, make clients and employees feel protected.

 Update your Sick Leave Policies

 Employees’ health is vital to help you maintain high productivity and excellent customer experience.
 Therefore, you should modify your sick leave policy to accommodate any COVID 19 emergencies, if any of your workers need to stay at home.
 Create emergency leave and time off plans for any employees who show any signs of illness.
 By coming up with such strategies, you make them feel safe, and they don’t have to worry about layoffs or reduced paycheck.
 Other employees will also feel secure since there will be minimal risks of infections.
 Once they have recovered, you can ask them to take up a test from a licensed health care provider.